Creator / GSN

 - They at least had the decency not to crunch Let's Make a Deal (since Monty Hall made mini-deals with the audience throughout the credits) or some of the Black And White Overnite shows.

 - The Remake: Done often to obscurities.
-The Woolery-hosted revival of Lingo was by far the best received, while Catch 21 is considered a worthy Gambit revamp with minimal changes to what had been a winning format and Chain Reaction returned the mental agility that was the Instant Reaction bonus game.
+The Woolery-hosted revival of Lingo was by far the best received, while Catch 21 is considered a worthy Gambit revamp with minimal changes to what had been a winning format (along with being heralded as Merrill Heatter's return to TV after nearly 20 years).
+The Dylan Lane-hosted Chain Reaction returned the mental agility that was the Instant Reaction bonus game, but was tempered by clueless contestants and Lane's generally sucky hosting (Mike Catherwood's version is generally well received, with Catherwood being more genial).
 Extreme Gong and Bill Engvall's Lingo, on the other hand...